I love starting a new year with a plan!

-I’d like to suggest that you stock up on your blank cards and other stationary for those thank-you’s, thinking-of-you, and quick words of encouragement.
+I’d like to suggest that you stock up on your blank cards and other stationery for those thank-you’s, thinking-of-you, and quick words of encouragement.
 It takes about 10 minutes to do but because we never have the resources we need (like stamps!) we never end up doing this!

 So, to save yourself the runaround that could potentially lead to never getting around to this, stock on some really cute blank cards, envelopes, stamps and a nice set of pens.
 Collecting a few addresses from your favorite people wouldn’t hurt either!

 Journals are life.
 Not the ones where you gotta fill stuff in.
 I’m talking about just the blank, clean, fresh journals that are open and inviting.
 Nothing beats a journal to jot down your thoughts, dreams, visions, frustrations, prayers, experience, and just life in general!